-At March 31, 2022, our loans and advances were ¥104,635,815 million, or 42% of total assets, representing an increase of ¥6,920,877 million, or 7%, from ¥97,714,938 million at March 31, 2021.
-The increase in loans and advances was primarily due to an increase in loans and advances to our foreign customers in the United States and Asian and European countries and also due to an increase in financing needs from domestic small and medium-sized enterprises amid the repayments of loans which had previously increased as a result of our responses to our corporate customers' financing needs arising from the COVID-19 pandemic.
+At March 31, 2023, our loans and advances were ¥111,891,134 million, or 43% of total assets, representing an increase of ¥7,255,319 million, or 7%, from ¥104,635,815 million at March 31, 2022.
+The increase in loans and advances was primarily due to our responses to the financing needs of domestic corporate customers arising from inflation including higher commodity prices and the recovery of their business activity following the COVID-19 pandemic, and also due to an increase in demand for corporate loans, project financing and subscription financing from corporate customers in the United States and European countries, and the translation impact of the depreciation of the yen.